Adrian Mannarino: 2007–2011

 in two tiebreaks.
-As a wild card, he lost in the main draw singles first round of the 2008 Paris Masters to Dmitry Tursunov.
+As a wildcard, he lost in the main draw singles first round of the 2008 Paris Masters to Dmitry Tursunov.
 In November 2008, he played in an ATP Challenger Tour tournament in Jersey, where, seeded fourth, he won the singles event, defeating Andreas Beck in two tiebreaks in the final.
 He participated in the inaugural Masters France in December 2008, an exhibition tournament, along with a number of top French players, but lost his three round-robin matches in straight sets to Paul-Henri Mathieu, Michaël Llodra and Arnaud Clément.

-He received a main draw singles wild card for the 2009 Australian Open, where he lost to 14th seed Fernando Verdasco in the first round.
+He received a main draw singles wildcard for the 2009 Australian Open, where he lost to 14th seed Fernando Verdasco in the first round.

 In 2011, he lost in the main draw singles second round of the Australian Open and Wimbledon, falling to six-time champion Roger Federer in the latter in straight sets.

-2013–2016: First Major singles fourth round, semifinal & Masters quarterfinal in doubles
+2013–16: First Major singles fourth round, semifinal & Masters quarterfinal in doubles

 At the 2013 Wimbledon Championships, Mannarino beat Pablo Andújar in the first round, losing only six games.
 He then reached the singles third round of a Grand Slam for the first time, after his second round opponent John Isner was forced to retire at 1–1 in the first set due to a knee injury.
 He then beat qualifier Dustin Brown, who had just beaten Lleyton Hewitt to reach the fourth round.
 He pushed veteran Łukasz Kubot to five sets in his fourth-round match, but ultimately lost, setting up an all-Polish quarterfinal between Kubot and up-and-coming player Jerzy Janowicz.

 At the 2015 Miami Open, Mannarino was the 28th seed and thus received a bye into the second round where he defeated Albert Ramos Viñolas.
-He beat 7th seed and the 2014 Australian Open singles champion Stanislas Wawrinka in the third round but lost to unseeded Dominic Thiem in three sets in the fourth round.
+He beat 7th seed and the 2014 Australian Open singles champion Stan Wawrinka in the third round but lost to unseeded Dominic Thiem in three sets in the fourth round.

 Mannarino reached his first career Masters 1000 doubles quarterfinal at the 2015 Mutua Madrid Open.
 He and his partner Juan Sebastián Cabal were defeated in the quarterfinals by the Indian-Romanian pair and eventual champions Rohan Bopanna and Florin Mergea.

 At the 2016 Australian Open, the unseeded pair of Mannarino and Lucas Pouille defeated three seeded pairs (including the top-seeded pair of Horia Tecău and Jean-Julien Rojer in the quarterfinals) to reach the semifinals, where they lost to Jamie Murray and Bruno Soares.
 That was Mannarino's first career Grand Slam doubles semifinal appearance.